-Let’s face it, training salespeople can be downright difficult sometimes.
-A first step to make this area less difficult can be to look at some of the contributing factors.
-Having this knowledge will help you to take the right steps to improve your training processes.
+Let’s face it—training salespeople can be downright difficult sometimes.
+A first step to making this area less difficult can be to examine some of the contributing factors.
+This knowledge will help you take the right steps to improve your training processes.

 1. There is so much information you need to share with them.

-The first thing that makes it difficult is that there is usually a ton of information and knowledge that you need to get transferred over to them.
+The first thing that makes it difficult is that there is usually a lot of information and knowledge you need to transfer to them.

 There is product information, company information, industry information, internal processes, and more.
 There may also be some sales training techniques or methodologies that you might want to get them using.

 Regardless of your business or industry, this is a lot of information.
-This is where the metaphor of spraying new hires with a firehose of information usually fits well.
+The metaphor of spraying new hires with a firehose of information usually fits well here.

-Advice: One thing to keep in mind when training salespeople is that the human brain is like a sponge.
-It can only absorb so much new info.
-Try to break down all this knowledge that you need to transfer and try to share it in smaller chunks over a longer period of time.
+Advice: One thing to remember when training salespeople is that the human brain is like a sponge.
+It can only absorb so much new information.
+Try to break down all this knowledge you need to transfer and share it in smaller chunks over a longer period.

 2. There are so many different situations.

 Another thing that makes training salespeople difficult is that there are so many different situations that a new salesperson may go through.
-For example, think about all of the different ways a prospect may react during conversations in terms of responses, questions, or objections.
+For example, think about the various ways a prospect may react during conversations regarding responses, questions, or objections.

-It is fairly difficult to train someone what to do in all of the different situations that they may encounter.
-And while no one would expect you to do this, having a new sales hire that is unprepared when interacting with a prospect will directly impact their effectiveness.
+It is fairly difficult to train someone what to do in all the different situations they may encounter.
+While no one would expect you to do this, having a new sales hire who is unprepared when interacting with a prospect will directly impact their effectiveness.

 Advice: You can provide your salespeople with some very simple tools that will help them to be much more prepared.
 If you simply give them some playbook tools like call scripts, a list of key questions to ask, and objection responses, you will greatly shorten the amount of time that it takes the salesperson to get ramped up.